RoboTron-Drive: All-in-One Large Multimodal Model for Autonomous Driving: Experiment

 \subsection{Ablation Study}

-In this section, we conduct ablation studies to thoroughly validate the efficacy of the proposed components, including the perspective-aware prompt, Question-Answer (QA) enhancement, multi-capacity pre-training and multi-dataset fine-tuning.
-We report the average score for each dataset.
+In this section, we perform ablation studies to comprehensively validate the effectiveness of our proposed components and report the average scores, including QA enhancement, multi-dataset fine-tuning, curriculum learning, and perspective-aware prompts.
+Furthermore, we conduct experiments on downstream planning tasks.

-\paragraph{Perspective-aware prompt.} We assess the effectiveness of the perspective-aware prompt in processing autonomous driving data.
-As evidenced by the comparison between Exp.~1 and 2 in Tab.~\ref{tab:ablation_module}, the perspective-aware prompt enhances the performances on the multi-view datasets such as DriveLM, OmniDrive and NuInstruct, which involve inputs with multiple perspectives and perspective-related questions.
-This validation confirms that the inclusion of the perspectives and data format in the instruction enables the model to better capture the perspective-related features, and thus enhances the model's comprehension of multi-view data and spatial perception.

-\paragraph{Question-answer enhancement.} Here, we conduct an ablation study on both QA augmentation and QA standardization.
-The experimental results from Exp.~2 and 3 in Tab.~\ref{tab:ablation_module} demonstrate significant improvements in datasets with constrained question styles, such as CODA-LM and MAPLM (+1.07 and +2.53), as well as with multiple-choice questions like DriveLM (+12.26) after applying QA augmentation.
-Furthermore, Exp.~3 and 4 in Tab.~\ref{tab:ablation_module} reveal that QA standardization effectively enhances the performance in datasets like DriveLM and NuInstruct (+0.87 and +7.67), which involve detection tasks.
+\paragraph{Question-Answer enhancement.} Here, we conduct an ablation study on both QA augmentation and QA standardization, with the results presented in Table~\ref{tab:ablation_data}.
+Applying diversity augmentation to the datasets leads to substantial performance gains in datasets with constrained question styles, such as CODA-LM and MAPLM (+1.07 and +2.53), as well as in those featuring multiple-choice questions like DriveLM (+12.26).
+Furthermore, QA standardization effectively enhances the performance in datasets like DriveLM and NuInstruct (+0.87 and +7.67), which involve detection tasks.
 Notably, the performances of all datasets exhibited improvement after applying QA augmentation and QA standardization.
 These results show that such two QA enhancement technologies effectively promote collaboration between multiple datasets.

-\paragraph{Multi-capacity pre-training.} To investigate the efficacy of the multi-type data and perception data in pre-training, we exclude the multi-capacity pre-training stage in Exp.~4 as shown in Tab.~\ref{tab:ablation_module}.
-By comparing the final results in Exp.~5, we observe a decline in performance in datasets involving video input and localization tasks, such as NuInstruct and DriveLM.
-This suggests that multi-capacity pre-training is vital for enhancing the model's capacity to handle diverse visual information and enhance perception capabilities in complex autonomous driving scenes.